srerickson/ocfl-tools/README.md

 Commands:
-  commit          Create or update an object using contents of a local directory diff            Show changed files between versions of an object export          Export object contents to the local filesystem info            Show information about an object or the active storage root init-root       Create a new OCFL storage root
+  commit          Create or update an object using contents of a local directory diff            Show changed files between versions of an object delete          Delete an object in the storage root export          Export object contents to the local filesystem info            Show information about an object or the active storage root init-root       Create a new OCFL storage root